mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 I turn my back to him but can feel him greedily trying to catch a glimpse as I carefully count them out.
 His eyes grow wide when I lay the wad  on the table.
 He quickly reaches out, but I know his moves and rest my hand atop the little pile.

 "Talk first for half, then frames for the rest – ok?
-And thrown in an extra frame beforehand to tide me over..."
+And throw in an extra frame beforehand to tide me over..."

 Hollerbak gives me a questioning look, but he's seen the money now.